January 9, 2023

 The “code” formatting is great for sharing lines of code, or passwords or logins, and making it clear exactly what characters someone has to copy and paste.

-You can also use snippets or posts if you need to share longer pieces of text or content, and make a comment about it in the same message.
+You can also use a Slack collapsible code block or Slack post if you need to share longer pieces of text or content, and make a comment about it in the same message.

 All these formatting options have their own keyboard shortcuts.
 Some are standard across all programs (such as bold and italics), some less common.
 So if you’re often using code snippets, or lists, for example, learn the shortcut to speed up the time it takes to write clear and easy-to-follow Slack messages.

 Sending a direct message to yourself is a pretty near Slack hack.